alexdevero/alex-devero-blog/__drafts__/draft--currying.md

 // 20
 ```

-Note: Just calling the `sum()` function with some numbers passed as arguments would not give you the result you are looking for.
-That function call would return the function that is returned from `sum()`.
+Note: Just calling the `sumNumbers()` function with some numbers passed as arguments would not give you the result you are looking for.
+That function call would return the function that is returned from `sumNumbers()`.
 In order to get the result, the sum, you need to call the returned function as well.

 One way to do this is by calling the function and assigning the returned value to variable.
 This returned value will be the returned function.
 Now, you can call that variable, that returned function and get the result, the sum of numbers you passed.
 You can see this on the example number 1 and 2.

 An alternative is to invoke, or call, both function.
 To do this, you add additional parentheses (`()`) after the first call.
-This is when you call the `sum()` function and assign it to a variable.
-This will call the `sum()` function, return the return function, and then call it as well.
+This is when you call the `sumNumbers()` function and assign it to a variable.
+This will call the `sumNumbers()` function, return the return function, and then call it as well.
 You can see this approach on the example number 3.

 ## Currying made simple

 Functions are first-class citizens.
 A function can return another function.
 You can pass arguments between those functions.
 Now, let's talk about currying.
 What is currying?
 Currying is a process of taking a function with multiple arguments and transforming it into a sequence of functions, each function taking a single argument.

 The result is that instead of having `myFunc(arg1, arg2, arg3)` you have `myFunc(arg1)(arg2)(arg3)`.
-In case of the `sum()` function, instead of `sum(num1, num2)`, the syntax would now look like this: `sum(num1)(num2)`.
+In case of the `sumNumbers()` function, instead of `sum(num1, num2)`, the syntax would now look like this: `sum(num1)(num2)`.
 If you use more arguments, you add more parentheses.
 Have you noticed something interesting on this syntax?

 ```JavaScript
 // Simple example of calling syntax